How to request a desktop site on the iPhone

 Method 2: Using BrowserStack to test websites on real devices

-- Real Android and iOS devices (latest and legacy handsets)
+- Real Android and iOS devices (including latest and legacy models)

 - Windows and macOS environments running on actual machines

-- Give your fingers a workout by testing haptic features like pinch to zoom in or zoom out or device rotation.
+- Give your fingers a workout by testing haptic features like pinch to zoom or device rotation.